-When I reviewed the book Venus on Fire, Mars on Ice: Hormonal Balance – The Key to Life, Love and Energy by John Gray Ph.D., I stated that I felt John Gray missed something important in his analysis in regards to his 90% number.
-For those that didn’t read that post, John Gray believes the key to successful relationships are when each partner gets 90% of what they need emotionally from the world and just 10% from the man or woman they love.
+When I reviewed the book Venus on Fire, Mars on Ice: Hormonal Balance – The Key to Life, Love and Energy by John Gray Ph.D., I stated that I felt John Gray missed something important in his analysis in regard to his 90% number.
+For those who didn’t read that post, John Gray believes the key to successful relationships is when each partner gets 90% of what they need emotionally from the world and just 10% from the man or woman they love.

 Venus on Fire, Mars on Ice talks about earlier times when women engaged in nurturing activities with other females during the day.
 When her man came home, all her emotional needs had been met.
 This is not true today.
 The book makes a case for why it is more important for men to engage in romantic gestures today than ever before.
 Because women lack these nurturing outlets, the man needs to step up and be more romantic.
 I don’t disagree with this assessment, but being more romantic doesn’t solve the core problem, which is the fact she isn’t getting 90% of her emotional needs met outside the relationship.

 If a man is working twice or three times as hard to be romantic, because she is getting less than 90% of what she needs emotionally from the world, she has less incentive to increase that number.
 She is getting her roses and massages, why should she drive across town to meet her girlfriends for a yoga class?
 She is having her stress levels lowered and receiving attention.